Tuskegee Grad Becomes Alabama National Guard’s First Black Female Pilot

 She has worked very hard to earn those wings, and that’s a great example for all of us.”

 Currently at Fort Hood preparing to deploy to the Middle East as a platoon leader in the Alabama National Guard’s 1-169th Aviation Battalion, Freeman’s mind is on the mission.
 After that, she said, her plans are simple: keep going.
 “I just plan to continue to develop my skills as an officer and aviator, as well as mentoring others.”

-In her civilian career, Freeman is an aerospace engineer at United States Army Aviation Development Test Activity at Redstone Arsenal in Huntsville, Alabama.
+In her civilian career, Freeman is an aerospace engineer at United States Army Aviation Development Test Activity at Redstone Arsenal in Huntsville, AL.